lRomul/sensorium/README.md

 ### Core

 The first layer of the module is the stem.
-It's a point-wise convolution for increasing the number of channels, followed by batch normalization.
+It's a point-wise 3D convolution for increasing the number of channels, followed by batch normalization.
 The rest of the core consists of inverted residual blocks [^2][^3] with a `narrow -> wide -> narrow` channel structure.

 #### Techniques

-Several methods were added to the inverted residual block:
+Several methods were added to the inverted residual block rewritten in 3D layers:
 * **Absolute Position Encoding** [^4] - summing the encoding to the input of each block allows convolutions to accumulate position information.
 It's quite important because of the subsequent spatial pooling after the core.
 * **Factorized (2+1)D convolution** [^5] - 3D depth-wise convolution was replaced with a spatial 2D depth-wise convolution followed by a temporal 1D depth-wise convolution.
 There are spatial convolutions with stride two in some blocks to compress output size.
 * **Shortcut Connections** - completely parameter-free residual shortcuts with three operations: